 When you’re caught in the flurry of engagement excitement, part of the fun isengagement and wedding ring hunting.
 As you know, the devil’s in the details...and one of those details is color.
 The sky's the limit when it comes to choosing a gorgeous piece for your finger.
 The options might seem overwhelming, but choosing the gold color gives you a base for all of the other choices you’ll have to make.

-Gold comes in various colors, each with their own charm.
-Here’sMarrow Fine’s guide to find the right color for your engagement ring!
+Gold comes in various colors, each with its own charm.
+Here’sMarrow Fine’s guide to finding the right color for your engagement ring!

 Related:The Perfect Engagement Ring

 It can be challenging to choose a metal selection for the emblem that represents the love of your life.
 We’ll take you on a journey to get a closer look of the types of gold you can choose for your ring.